This example is taken from Levy and Lemeshow’s Sampling of Populations.

 page 167 stratified random sampling with allocation to strata

-A short "movie" of how to convert the SAS data set wvjacktwn into a WesVar data set can be viewed by clicking here.
+The SAS data set wvjacktwn is used in the example.
 A new variable called psu was added to the jacktwn data set.
 This variable counts the number of observations in each strata, starting with one.
 (In other words, the value of this variable is one for the first observation in each strata.)
 This variable, coded in this fashion, is necessary for use in WesVar as the VarUnit variable.

 Also, a text file called jackfpc was created that contains the FPC values needed.
 This file was created in SAS and exported as a text file.
 Note that when doing this, you need to open the file in a text editor, such as Notepad or Wordpad, to ensure that there is nothing in the file other than the numbers.
 Many programs, when creating such a text file, will put the variable name on the first line.
 This variable name, and any other text, needs to be deleted before the file can be used in WesVar.